Tammy Hembrow Floors Fans In A Sexy Yellow Two-Piece Set As She Faces Her Backside Toward The Camera

 Tammy Hembrow’s most recent Instagram share is wowing her legion of fans once again.

-The blond bombshell is no stranger to showing off her flawless figure on social media in a wide-range of NSFW outfits that include bikinis, crop tops, and everything else in-between.
-Hembrow stays in a good shape and regularly works outs so it’s not wonder that she’s proud of her figure.
+The blond bombshell is no stranger to showing off her flawless figure on social media in a wide range of NSFW outfits that include bikinis, crop tops, and everything else in between.
+Hembrow stays in good shape and regularly works out, so it’s no wonder that she’s proud of her figure.
 In the most recent image that was shared with fans, Tammy turns heads once again.

 In the gorgeous shot, the model poses outside in front of her white SUV.
 Tammy wears her long, blond locks up in pigtail buns with a few pieces of hair falling around her face.
 The stunner appears to be wearing just a little bit of makeup that includes eyeliner, mascara, blush, lipgloss, and highlighter.
-And luckily for her 9.9 million-plus Instagram fans, her stunning body is also on display.
+Luckily for her 9.9 million-plus Instagram fans, her stunning body is also on display.

 In the image, Tammy stuns in a two-piece yellow set that features a tiny bra and matching booty shorts.
 She faces her backside to the camera, showing off her curvy derriere and fit legs.
-Hembrow’s toned and tanned tummy are also on display in the photo and since it went live on her page, fans have gone absolutely crazy over it.
+Hembrow’s toned and tanned tummy are also on display in the photo.
+Since it went live on her page, fans have gone absolutely crazy over it.
 So far, the shot has garnered over 212,000 likes in addition to 900-plus comments.

 Many fans commented on the photo to let Hembrow know that she looks amazing while countless others gushed over her killer figure.
 A few others let her know that they would be purchasing the same outfit as she linked the retailer in the caption of the image.